Techniek-Nederland/techniek-nederland-formulieren/_sources/available-services/index.rst.txt

         - Forms Webservice
         - FORMSWS

-    *   - Meldpunt gevaarlijke situatie
-        - Web application
-        - Meldpunt
-        - MELDPUNT

-Please note that license 'Meldpunt' and 'Forms' are included for free in the Techniek Nederland membership.

 *Dislaimer* This documentation is for reference only.
 The information provided may have been changed.
 No rights can be derived from this information in any way.